fucod-com/feedback-dnd-digital-character-sheet/README.md

 This Git repository is used to report issues and suggestions regarding the [D&D Digital Character Sheet](https://dnd-character.fucod.com/) application.

 If you have any issues or suggestions, please open an issue so we can track and address them.
+Before posting content, please search to see if there are any related topics.
+Keep discussions friendly and rational.
+Please understand that due to human resource constraints, we may not be able to respond to all topics immediately.
 Thank you for your cooperation.